• Skip to main content

 Jump to Recipe Print Recipe

 Morning Glory Banana Carrot Muffins are a delicious breakfast or snack to have stocked in the freezer!
-These are hearty protein muffins, banana, apple, carrot plus packed with healthy ingredient swaps like almond flour, whole wheat flour, oats, nuts and seeds.
-They make the perfect breakfast on the go, and are a great snack for kids or addition to a lunchbox!
+These are hearty protein muffins made with banana, apple, and carrot plus packed with healthy ingredient swaps like almond flour, whole wheat flour, oats, nuts and seeds.
+They make the perfect breakfast on the go, a healthy addition to a lunchbox, and are a great snack for kids!

 • These Banana Carrot Muffins are Healthy! - I love muffins, especially with coffee for a late morning snack.
-But, I want them to be a snack, not a dessert.
-A lot of the healthy muffin recipes I've seen aren't really very healthy.
+But, I want them to be a snack, not a dessert!
+A lot of the healthy muffin recipes aren't really very healthy.
 They are full of lots of flour and sugar mixed in with a banana or two to give them their healthy claim.
 I've created this recipe to be able to eat two if you want!
 With a clean list of ingredients, they make a healthy addition to breakfast or snack time!
 This is a large batch so stock extras in the freezer!

-• Lots of Healthier Ingredients but Easy to make! - Morning Glory Everything Muffins have quite a long ingredient list, but don't let that scare you away!
+• Healthier Ingredients but Easy to Make! - Morning Glory Banana Muffins have quite a long ingredient list, but don't let that scare you away!
 These muffins are nutrient dense, packed with the good stuff in every bite!
 I've replace the sugar with maple syrup, and the applesauce, fruit, and orange juice give it extra natural sweetness.
 I've also swapped white flour with healthier substitutes - whole wheat flour, almond flour, and rolled oats.
 The nuts, seeds and extra eggs give you more protein and nothing is short on taste!
 You probably have most of the ingredients in the pantry, and these healthy banana protein muffins are so simple to make!

-Morning Glory Carrot and Banana Muffins
+• Morning Glory Banana Carrot Muffins

 Ingredients & Substitutions

 • Whole Wheat Flour - Swapping all purpose flour for whole wheat flour makes these a higher protein banana muffin.
 It's an easy substitute that doesn't affect the taste!
+But, regular white flour is fine to use if that's what you have!

 • Rolled Oats - All the dry ingredients, including regular rolled oats increase the nutrition in these high-protein oatmeal muffins.
+These are the same oats we buy in bulk to always make Homemade Almond Vanilla Granola!

 • Nuts and Seeds - I've used chopped walnuts or pecans as well as sunflower and flax seeds for a delicious nutty flavor while giving a nice texture to the muffin.
+You can easily substitute any nuts or seeds that you have.
+It's better to use raw nuts versus nuts that are already roasted and salted.

 • Raisins - Chewy when baked, raisins add a sweet bite.
+Golden raisins, dried cranberries or cherries could also be used.

 • Baking Powder and Baking Soda - These are the leveners for your muffins, making them rise when baked.